Hmong people: China

 Conflict between the Hmong of southern China and newly arrived Han settlers increased during the 18th century under repressive economic and cultural reforms imposed by the Qing dynasty.
-This led to armed conflict and large-scale migrations well into the late 19th century, the period during which many Hmong people immigrated to Southeast Asia.
-The migration process had begun as early as the late-17th century, however, before the time of major social unrest, when small groups went in search of better agricultural opportunities.
+This led to armed conflict and large-scale migrations well into the late 19th century, the period during which many Hmong people emigrated to Southeast Asia.
+However, the migration process had begun as early as the late 17th century, before the time of major social unrest, when small groups went in search of better agricultural opportunities.

 The Hmong people were subjected to persecution and genocide by the Qing dynasty government.
-Kim Lacy Rogers wrote: "In the eighteenth and nineteenth centuries, while the Hmong lived in south-western China, their Manchu overlords had labeled them 'Miao' and targeted them for genocide."
+Arthur A. Hansen wrote: "In the eighteenth and nineteenth centuries, while the Hmong lived in south-western China, their Manchu overlords had labeled them 'Miao' and targeted them for genocide."

 Since 1949, the Miao people (苗族 (miáo zú)) has been an official term for one of the 56 official minority groups recognized by the government of the People's Republic of China.
 The Miao live mainly in southern China, in the provinces of Guizhou, Hunan, Yunnan, Sichuan, Guangxi, Hainan, Guangdong, and Hubei.
-According to the 2000 censuses, the number of 'Miao' in China was estimated to be about 9.6 million.
+According to the 2000 census, the number of 'Miao' in China was estimated to be about 9.6 million.
 The Miao nationality includes Hmong people as well as other culturally and linguistically related ethnic groups who do not call themselves Hmong.
 These include the Hmu, Kho (Qho) Xiong, and A-Hmao.
-The White Miao (Bai Miao) and Green Miao (Qing Miao) are Hmong groups.
+The settling region of the Hmong in China is further western than that of the other groups, mainly in Guizhou, Yunnan, Sichuan, Chongqing, and Guangxi.

 Vietnam

-The Hmong or Miao began to migrate to Tonkin (Northern Vietnam) in 19th century, where they struggled to establish their community on the high mountains.
+The Hmong or Miao began to migrate to Tonkin (Northern Vietnam) in the 19th century, where they struggled to establish their community on the high mountains.
 They recognized the Tai-speaking overlords of valleys, who were vassals of the Vietnamese court in Hue.
-The Hue court of Tu Duc at the time was facing crisis after crisis, unable to retake control of Tonkin and the border regions, which the Taiping rebellion and other Chinese rebels spillover to Vietnam had pushed it into anarchy.
-In here, Hmong communities humbly thrived on either sides of the Red River, harmonizing among other ethnic groups, and they were largely ignored by all factions.
+The Hue court of Tu Duc at the time was facing crisis after crisis, unable to retake control of Tonkin and the border regions.
+The Taiping rebellion and other Chinese rebels spilled over into Vietnam and had caused anarchy; the Hmong communities thrived on either sides of the Red River, harmonizing with other ethnic groups, and were largely ignored by all factions.

 During the colonization of 'Tonkin' (North Vietnam) between 1883 and 1954, a number of Hmong decided to join the Vietnamese Nationalists and Communists, while many Christianized Hmong sided with the French.
 After the Viet Minh victory, numerous pro-French Hmong had to fall back to Laos and South Vietnam.